inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-3.md

 We can choose a setup that aligns best with our simulation needs by instantiating a MachineGroup and sending out simulation task to be executed there.
 This will make it easier for us to adjust our "base case" parameters, allowing for a higher particle count that aligns with the more complex scenarios described in the paper, while still having the simulations being executed in a reasoable amount of time.

-### Browsing our Available Machines
+## Browsing our Available Machines

-Our default queue uses virtual machines from the `c2` family, specifically `c2-standard-4.` These only have 4 vCPUs and will take a long time to compute complex simulations.
+Our default queue uses virtual machines VMs from Google Cloud Platform, specifically `c2-standard-4.` VMs, based on Intel Xeon Cascade Lake (2nd Gen) processors.
+These VMs only have 4 vCPUs and, as we saw before, will require about 30 minutes to execute our simulations.
+The best way to speed things up is to use our API to launch more powerful user-dedicated machines, reserved for our own exclusive use.

-To speed things up, the best way is to use our API to launch dedicated machines reserved for our exclusive use.
-Let's explore our options for machine setups by running a simple command through the Inductiva [Command Line Interface (CLI)](https://docs.inductiva.ai/en/latest/cli/cli-overview.html) tool:
+Let's explore alternative machine setups avialable via de APi by running a simple command through the Inductiva [Command Line Interface (CLI)](https://docs.inductiva.ai/en/latest/cli/cli-overview.html):

 ```console
 $ inductiva resources available